CDOTISW/cdotisw.github.io/README.md

 We can embed these maps directly in our website, which will allow us to keep traffic on our site and enhance written work with interactive maps as a part of the story, not as a link to a separate page.

-#### For example,

-Not only could we keep our general interactive maps on our own website, but we could also use more interactive maps more smoothly in other ways.

-We have made maps showing dollars spent by oblast as a part of the [force generation update.](https://www.understandingwar.org/backgrounder/russian-force-generation-and-technological-adaptations-update-may-7-2025)
+**For example,** we have included maps showing dollars spent by oblast as a part of the [force generation update.](https://www.understandingwar.org/backgrounder/russian-force-generation-and-technological-adaptations-update-may-7-2025)
 <img src="/assets/photos/force_gen_example.png" alt="Force Generation Example" style="max-width:100%; margin: 20px 0;">

 Instead, we could embed an interactive map below the body text, like so:
 <!-- Add script to the <head> of your page to load the embeddable map component -->